-If you’re over the age of 50 then it’s time to start getting checked annually with a Faecal Immunochemical test (FIT) – trying saying that after a glass of wine – which will give early indications of cancer if present, and you should also book a colonoscopy every five years.
-Colon cancer is the second most commonly diagnosed cancer in women, second only to breast cancer and even if the idea of these tests have you squirming, a little embarrassment could just save your life.
+If you’re over the age of 50, it’s time to start getting checked annually with a Faecal Immunochemical Test (FIT) – try saying that after a glass of wine.
+This can give early indications of cancer if it’s present in your body.
+You should also book a colonoscopy every five years.
+Colon cancer is the second most commonly diagnosed cancer in women, second only to breast cancer.
+Even if the idea of these essential health checks have you squirming, a little embarrassment could just save your life.

 6. Skin check

-Whether you are a sunbathing goddess or prefer to lurk around in the shade, the fact remains that Singapore is REALLY sunny.
+Whether you’re a sunbathing goddess or perennial shade seeker, the fact remains that Singapore is REALLY sunny.
 No matter how diligent you are with your sun protection precautions, those rays are still going to get through.
-If you notice any changes to moles or find skin pigmentation changes happening (especially if you are fair skinned) then get yourself checked without delay.
+If you notice any changes to moles or find skin pigmentation changes happening (especially if you are fair-skinned), then get yourself checked without delay.

 And finally, Dr Foong, what’s your one piece of advice to women to remind them that their health is a priority?

 You need to look after yourself in order to look after everyone else around you!
 We recommend regular health screenings which can pick up early signs of a condition.
 Early detection often can be treated successfully.
 Women can come in for one of our IMC Health Screenings (we offer both basic and more holistic options) for peace of mind.
 We find women in Singapore wrongly believe that they need to see a gynaecologist for many of their female checkups (PAP smear, contraception etc).
 But actually, GPs are trained to carry out these tests too.